 - Wise Beyond Their Years: Dragons are conscious even in the egg, so Wrathion was hatching his own plans once he hatched.
 In addition, dragons are mentioned to mature a lot faster than humans.
 However, according to Word of God, his level of maturity is unusual even for dragons and actually due to the experiments that were performed on his egg.

-- Younger than They Look: His true form is only a whelp, as pointed out above.
+- Younger Than They Look: His true form is only a whelp, as pointed out above.
 In Pandaria, an argument between Anduin and Wrathion reveals he's only two-years-old.
 But, as mentioned above, dragons mature faster than humans, so by Battle for Azeroth he is a drake (young adult in dragon years) and his humanoid form is a young man with curly black hair and a short beard.

 Alexstrasza the Lifebinder

 Red Dragon Aspect of Life.
 Alexstrasza has been the leader of the resistance to Azeroth's corruption throughout her existence.
 Her Dragonflight was held in thrall to the Horde by their possession of the Dragon Soul, but once the artifact was destroyed, she aided in the destruction of Neltharion/Deathwing.
 She has remained friendly to mortals ever since and has come to lead the Wyrmrest Accord in Northrend in opposition to the onslaught of Malygos.